Tealium/tealium-android/Support/InstallReferrer/README.md

 ### Sample formatted referrer string

-You can expect to receive the following URL-formatted data in the install_referrer data source, assuming that your incoming URL contained all the specified campaign information.
+You can expect to receive the following URL-formatted data in the INSTALL\_REFERRER variable, assuming that your incoming URL contained all the specified campaign information.

 ```utm_source=test_source&
 utm_medium=test_medium&utm_term=test_term&